Intelligent Finance Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by PI insurers.
-It is a unique risk management tool.
+COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers such as AmTrust.
+COMPLETIONmonitor is a unique risk mitigation tool.

-This software optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Intelligent Finance’s changes.
-Notwithstanding that utilising the software is not a condition for acceptance on the Intelligent Finance panel, demonstrating you can stay up to date with Intelligent Finance’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel standing.
+This system facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Intelligent Finance’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a prerequisite for Intelligent Finance , demonstrating you can stay up to date with Intelligent Finance’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel standing.

-The system creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+The system creates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
 It is also simply to use, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Intelligent Finance

-Lenders often change their requirements.
+Banks and building societies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Intelligent Finance are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes